GabrielVicini/LuaC/README.md

 ---

 ## Overview
-LuaC creates a simple virtual computer environment:
+LuaC creates a minimal virtual computer environment.

-- A framebuffer drawn entirely in software
-- A Lua-based “kernel” that runs each frame
-- A minimal C→Lua API for graphics, keyboard, and mouse
-- A custom text renderer
-- UTF-8 character input
-- Raylib handling window creation and event polling
+The core design philosophy is simple: **everything is done in Lua**.
+Unlike alternatives such as CraftOS-PC, LuaC does not provide high-level helpers or shortcuts.
+You are expected to implement your own text rendering, UI, and higher-level systems entirely in Lua using the low-level pixel API.

-Everything you see on screen is drawn pixel-by-pixel by the Lua script using the exposed API.
+Everything on the screen is drawn pixel-by-pixel by Lua code using the exposed C API.

 ---